yassineazimani/SnapAds4J/README.md

 ### Give new ideas to improve SnapAds4J

 You think SnapAds4J can have more functionnalities ?!
 It's great, it'll make SnapAds4J more stronger than ever !
 Just create a issue with your idea by following some rules to create a issue.

+### Rules to create a issue to signal a bug

+When you create a issue for a bug, make sure you selected label bug.
+You have to describe your problem, how to reproduct it, the OS used and of course keep good behaviour.

+### Rules to create a issue for giving a new idea

+When you create a issue to give a new idea to improve SnapAds4J, make sure you selected label enhancement.
+You have to describe your idea with some examples if you could and then write the reason to develop this new idea.

 ### Help us to develop some features